EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 ```
 At this point, a lite-server should be serving the project locally on port 8080.

-While the server is running, code will immediately be reflected in the browser.
+While the server is running, code changes will immediately be reflected in the browser.

 ## First Steps - Development
 Next we'll create a new prefab, with `src/prefabs/Robot.js` as an example:
-- In Robot.js we set some defaults in the constructor. `this.isAnimatable = true` tells the system to call `tick` on this class every frame.
+- In Robot.js we set some defaults in the constructor.
+Setting `this.isAnimatable = true` tells the system to call `tick` on this class every frame.
 - We specify our required assets `models/Robot.glb`
 - Then, we define our start method which will be called after the static assets have been loaded.